ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 	Starting from version 6.0.0 of this package, you can use native type definitions provided by CKEditor&nbsp;5.
 Check the details about {@link getting-started/setup/typescript-support TypeScript support}.
 </info-box>

-## Quick start with CKEditor 5 React and CDN
+## Quick start

 ### Using CKEditor&nbsp;5 Builder

-The easiest way to use CKEditor&nbsp;5 in your React application is by configuring it with the [CKEditor&nbsp;5 Builder](https://ckeditor.com/builder?redirect=docs) and integrating it with your application.
-The Builder offers an easy-to-use user interface to help you configure, preview, and download the editor suited to your needs.
+The easiest way to use CKEditor&nbsp;5 in your React application is by configuring it with [CKEditor&nbsp;5 Builder](https://ckeditor.com/builder?redirect=docs) and integrating it with your application.
+Builder offers an easy-to-use user interface to help you configure, preview, and download the editor suited to your needs.
 You can easily select:

 * the features you need,
 * the preferred framework (React, Angular, Vue or Vanilla JS),